MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 > [!NOTE]
 > You cannot use the Office Customization Tool to create the configuration file, because this feature is not yet available in that tool.
 Instead, you must edit the configuration file in a text editor.

-If you're adding to an existing deployment, the ODT will automatically use the same architecture (32 bit or 64 bit), source location (Office CDN or local source), and update channel as the existing installation of Office 365 ProPlus.
+If you're adding to an existing deployment, the ODT will automatically use the same architecture (32 bit or 64 bit) and source location (Office CDN or local source) as the existing installation of Office 365 ProPlus.
 Because of this, you do not need to specify these values when creating the configuration file, which means you can use a single configuration file to deploy to multiple deployment groups.

 1. When creating the configuration file in a text editor, use "MatchInstalled" as the Language ID, as shown in the example below.
+2. In some cases, using Match Installed can change the Shell UI language.
+To avoid that, we recommend including "MatchOS" or a specific language as the first Language ID, as show in the example below.
-2. Optionally, you can include the TargetProduct as an attribute of the Language element, as shown in the example below.
+3. Optionally, you can include the TargetProduct as an attribute of the Language element, as shown in the example below.
 By doing so, you can specify which existing Office product should be used to determine which languages to install.
 For example, if you set TargetProduct = "O365ProPlusRetail", the Office products you're deploying will be installed in the same languages as Office 365 ProPlus, if that product is installed on the client computer.
-3. If you deploy languages from a local source, you must download any possible matched languages to that source first.
+4. If you deploy languages from a local source, you must download any possible matched languages to that source first.
 For more details, see [Download the installation files for Office 365 ProPlus](overview-of-the-office-2016-deployment-tool.md#download-the-installation-files-for-office-365-proplus).

 You can also use MatchInstalled as the Language ID when adding Office apps to or removing them from an existing installation of Office.